grssnbchr/rddj-reproducibility-workflow/README.md

 And your knitted RMarkdown will magically find its way into *username*.github.io/*reponame*.
 Note: This also works when *reponame* is a private repo!

+In the case of this demonstration repo, the results are viewable under (grssnbchr.github.io/rddj-reproducibility-workflow)[http://grssnbchr.github.io/rddj-reproducibility-workflow].